Overview

 } );

-.
-Simply put this code into your theme or in Customize > Additional CSS:
+You also can hide the message with CSS on the front end by putting this code into your theme or in Customize > Additional CSS:

 .rwmb-oembed-not-available {